14 Exercises

 6. Make a pull request to class notes repo from your fork at GitHub.
 Make sure you have clear messages to document the changes.

 4. Monty Hall Write a function to demonstrate the Monty Hall problem through simulation.
-The function takes two arguments ndoors and ntrials, representing the number of doors in the experiment and the number of trails in a simulation, respectively.
+The function takes two arguments ndoors and ntrials, representing the number of doors in the experiment and the number of trials in a simulation, respectively.
 The function should return the proportion of wins for both the switch and no-switch strategy.
 Apply your function with 3 doors and 5 doors, both with 1000 trials.
 Include sufficient text around the code to explain your them.

 5. Approximating \(\pi\) Write a function to do a Monte Carlo approximation of \(\pi\).
 The function takes a Monte Carlo sample size n as input, and returns a point estimate of \(\pi\) and a 95% confidence interval.
 Apply your function with sample size 1000, 2000, 4000, and 8000.
 Repeat the experiment 1000 times for each sample size and check the empirical probability that the confidence intervals cover the true value of \(\pi\).
 Comment on the results.